 - Adaptable Suburbs, funded by EPSRC and ESRC and focusing on a detailed study of four suburban town centres in London.
 The project ran from 2010 to 2013.

 - Bridging the Gaps: Sustainable Urban Spaces, funded by EPSRC to encourage multi-disciplinary research at UCL, especially in the areas of engineering and the built environment.
-The project runs from March 2008 to February 2011.
+The project ran from 2008 to 2011.

 - Towards Successful Suburban Town Centres, funded by EPSRC and focusing on London’s suburban town centres.
 The project is already influencing policy by being part of a policy review, carried out by URBED on behalf of the North West London strategic alliance.
 The project ran from 2006 to 2009.

 - Knowledge Transfer Partnership (KTP) with the UnLtd, the Foundation for Social Entrepreneurs.
 The project focused on the development of longitudinal evaluation of their activities and was part of their strategic evaluation programme.
-The project ran from October 2006 to October 2008, and was rated ‘Very Good’.
+The project ran from 2006 to 2008.

 - Mapping Change for Sustainable Communities – an UrbanBuzz project aimed at mapping environmental change and development in London.
 The project combined both community development and participatory mapping, using a public mapping system to monitor local sustainability and local development plans.
 The project was carried out in collaboration with London 21 Sustainability Network and Planning Aid for London.
 The project ran from 2007 to 2008.

 I was the course tutor of the University of London M.Sc. in GIScience from 2002 to 2006, again in 2010 and continue to teach on this and other programmes in my department at UCL.
 Course material is published on the UCL Moodle system.
 This system is accessible only to registered users.